Locations:

 Can I use at-home remedies to treat pitted keratolysis?

-It’s dangerous to apply at-home remedies to your skin without approval from your healthcare provider.
+It’s dangerous to apply at-home remedies to your skin without approval from a healthcare provider.
 If you regularly use essential oils, like tea tree oil, ask your healthcare provider before using it on your affected skin.
 Don’t apply bleach or apple cider vinegar to your skin to make the odor from pitted keratolysis go away.

 You can soak your feet in a diluted mixture of hydrogen peroxide and water to clean your feet.
 The peroxide solution should be no more than one part hydrogen peroxide to three parts warm water.
 Use this soak for a few minutes.
 After the soak, you can use a pumice stone to remove dry skin from your feet.